mrpryce/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Description

-This project for web infrastructure designs that could be implemented in any web development project.
+This project a single collaboration for web infrastructure designs that could be implemented in any web development project by Otu Bright Ihenna.

 ## Designs Presented